 This asynchronous online program is available in a flexible format easily accessed by students of diverse backgrounds.
 Students with a baccalaureate degree in nutrition, as well as students at all levels of allied health and medical education, can use this program to integrate nutrition into their professional study.
+This program is also open to students with degrees in other areas who have completed the prerequisites and wish to be involved in nutrition and health careers.
 The interprofessional relationships facilitated by our courses give students exposure to the best of teamwork situations.
 More information is available from Program Director Mindy Haar, Ph.D., RDN, CDN, FAND at mhaar@nyit.edu.